compintell/THArrays.jl/README.md

 ## Getting Started

-1. Build the package: run `julis deps/build.jl` or use `Pkg.build`.
+1. Build the package: run `julia deps/build.jl` or use `Pkg.build`.
    The build script will download the libtorch zip file, compile the shared library, and generate many Julia methods.
 2. Run an example: